elixir-europe/rdmkit/pages/national_resources/nl_resources.md

       your_tasks:
     url: https://www.surf.nl/en/jupyter-notebook-accessible-and-interactive-data-analysis-for-research-and-education
   - name: CBS, Statistics Netherlands
-    description: The national statistical office, Statistics Netherlands (CBS), provides reliable statistical information and data to produce insight into social issues.
+    description: The national statistical office, Statistics Netherlands (CBS), provides reliable statistical information and data in the life sciences and health domain.
     how_to_access:
     instance_of:
     related_pages: